BedrockStreaming/tech.bedrockstreaming.com/_posts/2023-06-12-gradle-convention-plugins.md

 }
 ```

 This is the approach we were using before moving to a better system.
-It has some drawbacks, which makes this approach obsolete and not recommended by the Gradle maintainers.
+It has some drawbacks which make this approach obsolete and not recommended by the Gradle maintainers.

 - Script plugins need to be imported **individually** for each module in your project.
 This means that your heap will grow a lot, and this approach will scale terribly on a project with many modules.
-- Relying on the `rootProject` in your modules−or relying on `subprojects` from your root project for that matter−will add unwanted dependencies between your modules, which will in turn defeat optimization mechanisms designed by Gradle, such as [configuration-on-demand](https://docs.gradle.org/current/userguide/multi_project_configuration_and_execution.html#sec:configuration_on_demand) or [configuration cache](https://gradle.github.io/configuration-cache/).
-These are desgined to help bring down the time Gradle spends configuring your project (i.e. reading the configuration and building the task graph) each time you build; I don't have to tell you that getting this time to decrease will make for happier and more productive developers.
+- Relying on the `rootProject` in your modules−or relying on `subprojects` from your root project, for that matter−will add unwanted dependencies between your modules, which will in turn defeat optimization mechanisms designed by Gradle, such as [configuration-on-demand](https://docs.gradle.org/current/userguide/multi_project_configuration_and_execution.html#sec:configuration_on_demand) or [configuration cache](https://gradle.github.io/configuration-cache/).
+These are made to help bring down the time Gradle spends configuring your project (i.e. reading the configuration and building the task graph) each time you build; it goes without saying that getting this time to decrease will make for happier and more productive developers.

-In addition to these issues, we wanted to start modularizing a lot of our project.
+In addition to these issues, we wanted to start modularizing much of our project.
 We already had about 150 modules, but we planned on making many more soon, so this would be a good time to find a future-proof architecture.
 Plus, this was a good opportunity to clear some tech debt: cleaning unused dependencies, moving to a version catalog…

 ## Modern problems call for modern solutions

 ### Centralizing version management

 A big issue that we relied on the root project for, and a common issue in the industry, is sharing dependencies and versions across the entire project.
-You don't want to hard-code the version of `okhttp` you use on every single module; you could, but it's probably a pain you really don't want to inflict to yourself.
+You don't want to hard-code the version of `okhttp` you use on every single module; you could, but it's probably a pain you really don't want to inflict on yourself.

 And so, there are many known solutions to this problem: storing the versions in the root project, storing them in a `buildSrc` script, and I'm sure many more.
 But not only are some solutions bad for your build performance (see: reliance on the root project), almost all of them share an insoluble issue: tooling support.